apache/nuttx/Documentation/platforms/arm/stm32g4/boards/nucleo-g431kb/index.rst

 ================
-ST Nucleo-G431KB
+ST Nucleo G431KB
 ================

-The Nucleo-G431KB is a member of the Nucleo-32 board family.
+The Nucleo G431KB is a member of the Nucleo-32 board family.